wanderwallet/embed-api/README.md

 - Account for `activationAuthsRequiredSetting`, `backupAuthsRequiredSetting`, `recoveryAuthsRequiredSetting`, country filter, ip filter...
 - Enforce ENV variable limits.
 - Finish `recoverAccount` procedure (after the authentication ones are merged).
+- Include remaining ENV variables in `config.constants.ts` and validate them.

 **TODO (main repo):**

 - `walletId` must be included in the wallet recovery file.
+Also, include server signature to verify they were once valid.

 **Needed for Dashboard:**